GNS-Science/nshm-2010/README.md

 * 2010_NewZealand_NSHM_source_model-50y.xml
 * 2010_NewZealand_NSHM_source_model-100y.xml

 These file are intended to for investigation times of 1 year, 50 years and 100 years respectively, and differ only in conditional probabilities of rupture for a small number of faults.
+These files are subject to change, please check back regularly for updates.

 These files comprise the fifth corrected version of the 2010 New Zealand National Seismic Hazard Model published by Stirling et al. (2012; reference below).